 Suggested by There She Goes Again

-Inishmore is hands down one of my favourite places in the world.
+Inishmore, the largest of the Aran Islands, is hands down one of my favourite places in the world and one of the most beautiful places to visit in Ireland.
 I went in early December, walked around while it was drizzling, I wound up wearing the sole of my cheap boots down so badly that I had to duck tape them, and I still think it’s one of the most beautiful places I’ve been.
 It’s the largest of the Aran Islands in Galway Bay, and you can easily take a ferry from Galway for a day or two.

 I feel like, as an American, Inishmore is exactly what we’re hoping to find when we visit Ireland — stone structures, greenery everywhere, constant rainbows, and hauntingly stunning coastlines.
 We actually got lost at some point, but we didn’t even really notice because we were too busy taking in all the scenery.
 Don’t miss Dun Aengus, a prehistoric hill fort set up on a cliffside.

 INSIDER TIP: Panning on booking an Airbnb?
 Here’s 40 euro FREE credit for your first stay!

 Not only is lovely Leitrim one of the most beautiful places to visit in Ireland, it’s also one of the most tranquil and peaceful places I’ve ever visited.
 While Dublin and the Wild Atlantic Way can be a bit mad and overflowing with tour buses most of the year, Leitrim works at a slower pace and is the perfect place for a relaxing holiday.